- U.S. District Court of Appeals for the 3rd Circuit

 - B.A., Economics/Political Science, University of Pittsburgh, 1980

 Mario has spent over 30 years helping clients create estate plans aimed at preserving wealth and minimizing death taxes.
-As a Director of the Firm and a member of the Estates & Trusts Group, he is experienced in estate planning and administration.
+As a Director of the Firm and Chair of the Estates & Trusts Group, he is experienced in estate planning and administration.

 Since 1986, Mario has limited his practice to estate planning, estate administration and probate court litigation.
 From a planning perspective, Mario has prepared estate plans of varying degrees of complexity from basic dispositions to sophisticated plans involving substantial interests in closely held businesses.
 Mario’s planning experience includes the use of wills, revocable and irrevocable trusts, charitable lead and remainder trusts, “defective” grantor trusts and private annuities.
 In addition, Mario has also made extensive use of family limited partnerships where indicated.
 From an administrative perspective, he has administered or overseen the administration of estates of varying degrees of complexity from insolvent estates to those whose value exceeded $50,000,000.
 In the administrative context, Mario’s forte is the complex estate administration that requires tenacious involvement including the actual preparation of all death and income tax returns.
 In the federal taxation context, Mario has developed a niche in dealing with particularly troublesome issues involving the federal generation-skipping transfer tax including, but not limited to issues pertaining to late and retroactive allocations of GST exemption.